- Reviews: 2509

-Breakfast next morning was huge.
-Everything we could wish for was nicely displayed on a buffet: fresh bread and rolls, boiled eggs, marmalade (including homemade ones from the region), honey, cold cuts, cheese, Palatinate specialities (like blood sausage and liver sausage), several cereals, yoghurt, fruit, homemade cake and freshly squeezed fruit juices.
-We could choose several teas (black tea, herbal teas, rooibos teas) and coffees (espresso, latte macchiato, cappuccino and milk coffee).
+Breakfast next morning was large and ample.
+Everything we could wish for was nicely displayed on a buffet: fresh bread and rolls, boiled eggs, marmalade (including homemade ones from the region), honey, cold cuts, cheese, Palatinate specialties (like blood sausage and liver sausage), several cereals, yoghurt, fruit, homemade cake and freshly squeezed fruit juices.
+We could choose several teas (black tea, herbal teas, Rooibos teas) and coffees (espresso, latte macchiato, cappuccino and milk coffee).

 Dogs are allowed, they even have an own dog, Paul, of the size of a Bernese mountain dog.